 Although our project collected Prompts primarily from secondary settings, there were several at the users conference who saw the use of selected situations and the process with elementary teachers.
 Seaman proposed a summer workshop setting for elementary teachers where selected Situations would be chosen that address particular issues (e.g., fractions) that assessments have indicated to be a need for elementary teachers.
 The summer workshops would have a format of 5 consecutive 8-hour days.
 The MUST Framework would be used to align discussions and solutions with mathematical proficiency, mathematical activity, and mathematical work of teaching.

 The workshop would probably be built around a small number of Situations, perhaps adapted so that the content was within the grasp of elementary teachers.
 A selected Situation would be the initial focus for thinking about the mathematics in the Prompt.
 The sequence might follow a pattern of discussion of the problem, work on the problem, and then follow-up discussion.
-A postworkshop assignment of 2-days work consisting of a mathematics inquiry or exploration based on ideas generated in the workshop would be completed with electronic reporting of that postworkshop work.
+A postworkshop assignment of 2-days of work consisting of a mathematics inquiry or exploration based on ideas generated in the workshop would be completed with electronic reporting of that postworkshop work.
 Additional Situations from the project could be the source of the postworkshop work.

 Inservice teacher professional development